“…To foster a caring, inclusive and affirming church family…”

 Our public address systems in the Sanctuary and the Fellowship and Heritage Halls have adjustable sound levels and multiple microphone and other sound source options.
 There are assisted hearing devices available in the sanctuary.

 We are called to ensure there is appropriate event signage and adequate lighting.

 We are aware that common background noise can be distracting.
 Hence we do not provide background music at seasonal lunches and events for seniors.

 Presenters are reminded to speak in a clear, well-timed manner to allow assistive devices or ASL support to translate properly.

 Ushers are instructed to ask the participant where he or she would like an accompanying support person to be seated.

 Volunteers are called to respond to accommodation requests in the same manner they would to other event-related questions.

 Accessibility information, including parking, ramps and entrances are made available to each person entering St. Peter’s.
-Please contact the Office Administrator for any accommodation needs.
+Please contact the Office Manager for any accommodation needs.

 We send out weekly announcements regarding upcoming events so that participants can plan for any special arrangements.
 Material for meetings is emailed before the meeting or event so that they can be adjusted to accommodate to particular needs.
 Large print bulletins are available for Sunday services, and announcements are posted on a large screen in the sanctuary.

 If the elevator or automatic door entrances are temporarily out of order, notices will be posted.